-In general, fatal alerts are displayed in red color, and require human intervention.
+In general, fatal alerts are displayed in RED, and require human intervention.
 This is the case for HV channels trips, losses of communication with HV or LV equipment, RICH vessel alerts, and DCS computers and/or managers stopped.

-Gas system alerts and RICH vessel alerts also send sms messages to detector experts.
+Gas system alerts, RICH vessel, GEM HV and DAQ temperature alerts also send sms messages to detector experts.

-Some alerts require "acknowledgement", meaning that even if the alert state condition is no longer present, the alert will remain as dark grey color, until acknowledged.
-This is the case for Gas system alerts.
+Some alerts require "acknowledgement", meaning that even if the alert state condition is no longer present, the alert will remain as DARK GREY color, until acknowledged.
+This is the case for gas system alerts.
 Acknowledgement can be done either from the alerts table, by clicking in the !!!! marks; or from the specific detector subsystem panel, by clicking the "A" button (sometimes also called "Action" button), and clicking "Acknowledge".

 Masking is used to avoid too many alerts being displayed at the same time, a situation that can distract the shift crew from new important alerts.
 Alerts can be masked, by clicking the "A" button (also called "Action" button), and clicking "Mask".
 Unmasking can the done with the same process.
 Only the shift crew or detector expert should mask alerts, if the alert reason is already known and is being taken care of.
+A comment should be written in the Run Logbook.
 A button "Masked alarms" in the Entrance Panel can be used to view and print the list of currently masked items - this list should be printed twice per shift.

 In case a new alert has come but no "cuckoo" sound was produced, this can be due to another alert of the same type for the same detector subsystem being already present (this situation is then a normal behaviour).
 If this is not the case, check that the loud speakers are ON.
-If they are ON, go to the "main menu" (left bottom corner of the screen), select "Sound and Video", then "Kmix", and check that "Master" and "PCM" are not at the minimum.
+If they are ON, go to the "main menu" (left bottom corner of the screen), select "Multimedia", then "Kmix", and check that "Master" and "PCM" are not at minimum level.